uwecerron/psyoptions-docs/docs/governance.md

 All proposals are subject to a 3 day voting period, and any address with PSY delegated can vote for or against the proposal.
 If a majority, and at least 2% of the PSY token supply are cast for the proposal, it is queued in the Timelock, and can be implemented after 2 days.

-<b>NOTE: Governance infrastructure is being actively developed on Solana at this time.
-With only 6.2% of the PSY token supply in circulation post-IEO, the requirement for at least 2% of the PSY token supply being cast for a proposal is unlikely to be accomplished, making this requirement subject to change.
-However, when the proper infrastructure that allows vested tokens to participate in governance is developed, we will move forward with the 2% requirement.</b>

 PsyOptions aims to foster an engaging and collaboritive community, join our [Discord](https://discord.com/invite/MgDdJKgZJc) or [Telegram](https://t.me/psyoptions)